ammarsabir15/Scripts_for_daily_use/docker_commands.md

 # To list the build docker images
     docker images

+# To remove a docker image
+    docker rmi <image-name>

 # To list the running docker containers
     docker ps

 # To list all the docker containers
     docker ps -a

+# To kill a stopped docker container
+    docker rm <container-name>

 # Saving an image in a tar.gz archive:
     docker save NameOfDockerImage > /mnt/NAS7/.../NameOfDockerImage.tar.gz